MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/introduction.md

 - *Create knowledge applications* - MAKES enables users to build dynamic knowledge applications that can analyze the state of research in particular areas, compare individuals and institutions and find objective connections between entities.
 Check out our tutorials and samples for useful examples!

-- *Add a large corpus of academic entities to an existing search solution* - Integrating MAKES can help enhance existing search solutions allowing users access to a large corpus of academic research.
+- *Add a large corpus of academic entities to an existing search solution* - Integrating MAKES can help enhance existing search solutions by giving users access to a large corpus of academic research.

-- *Customization using MAKES build tool* - In some cases you may not need all of the data in MAG, or you would like combine your own private data with data from MAG.
-The MAKES build tool allows users to easily create their own custom indexes, using subsets or super-sets of the Microsoft Academic Graph.
-An example would be to build an index specific to certain Journals or Institutions and include publications from your own organization.
+- *Customization using the MAKES build tool* - In some cases you may not need all of the data in MAG, or you would like combine your own private data with MAG.
+With the MAKES build tool you can easily create their own custom indexes using subsets or super-sets of the Microsoft Academic Graph.
+As nn example, you could build an index specific to certain Journals or Institutions while including publications from your own organization.

 ## What is MAKES?

-The Microsoft Academic knowledge Exploration Service (MAKES) in its' basic form is a self hosted REST API leveraging an index of all the entities in the Microsoft Academic Graph (MAG).
-MAKES subscriptions deliver all the components needed to self host instances of this REST API and index.
-By subscribing to MAKES, these components are delivered to your Azure subscription when new versions of MAG are created; typically once every 1 to 2 weeks.
-Users of MAKES run a provided script and instances are automatically provisioned to their Azure account.
+The Microsoft Academic knowledge Exploration Service (MAKES) in its' basic form is a self hosted [REST API](reference-makes-api.md) leveraging an index of all the entities in the Microsoft Academic Graph (MAG).
+By subscribing to MAKES, the required components are delivered to your Azure subscription when new versions of MAG are created; typically once every 1 to 2 weeks.
+A provided script can then be run and MAKES instances are automatically provisioned to your Azure account.

 The components shipped to a MAKES subscription include:

 - *Web Host Application* - This is the REST API web application that interacts with the MAKES index and grammar.
+See the [MAKES API](reference-makes-api.md) documentation to see what endpoints are available.

 - *Indexes* - Binary index files built from MAG that support the [Knowledge Exploration Service (KES)](#knowledge-exploration-service).